MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-set-smtp-server.md

 ## Set up the environment variables

-- Once you have the prerequisites, you can configure the Apache Airflow Jobs to use your SMTP server or service.
+- Once you have the prerequisites, you can configure the Apache Airflow Job to use your SMTP server or service.
 Edit the `Airflow configurations` section, with the following fields:

   - **AIRFLOW**SMTP**SMTP_HOST**: The hostname or IP address of your SMTP server or service.
   - **AIRFLOW**SMTP**SMTP_STARTTLS**: Whether to use TLS (Transport Layer Security) encryption when connecting to your SMTP server or service.
 Set this config to True if your SMTP server or service supports TLS, or False otherwise.